forgojs/forgo/README.md

 [Github](https://github.com/forgojs/forgo/issues).
 You can also reach out to us via Twitter (@forgojs).

-## Deprecation of legacy component syntax is 3.2.0
-In version 3.2.0, Forgo introduced a new syntax for components.
-This change makes Forgo easier to extend with reusable libraries, and makes it straightforward to colocate logic that spans mounts & unmounts.

-The legacy component syntax will be removed in v4.0.
-Until then, Forgo will print a warning to the console whenever it sees a legacy component.
-You can suppress these warnings by setting `window.FORGO_NO_LEGACY_WARN = true;`.

 ### Migrating
 Forgo components are now instances of the `Component` class, rather than freestanding object values.
 The `new Component` constructor accepts an object